-Natural Spaces with Green and Blue Promote Healthy Aging
+Natural Colors and Spaces Promote Healthy Aging

 Most of us feel better when we are out in nature.
 We see the colors of the forest and the water.
 We hear the sounds of birds chirping and bees buzzing.
 Is it a coincidence that we feel better when we are hanging out in a natural space?

 Not according to the research.
 Multiple studies have shown that natural surroundings decrease stress and increase heart health.
 We have covered some of this research in this publication.

 Now we find in a new study that shows that natural landscapes containing certain colors are particularly healthy as we age.

 New research confirms we feel better in nature

 A research study published recently in the scientific journal, Health and Place has determined precisely this.
 But not only did the researchers find that seniors felt better, they also found that certain colors promoted health and well-being.

 The researchers traveled to Vancouver, British Columbia and studied a group of men and women aged between 65 and 86 years old.
 All of the subjects were considered low-income, and they came from eight different racial/ethnic groups.